-Back then, the oil was believed to promote longevity and strength, and to ward off evil spirits, and as the years went on it became a popular appetite suppressant, used to keep hunger at bay in times of scarcity.
+Back then, the oil was believed to promote longevity and strength, and was primarily used to ward off evil spirits.
+As the years went on, it became a popular appetite suppressant, used to keep hunger at bay in times of scarcity.

-These days the oil is mostly used to support digestive health, but it also has healing, protective qualities that make it a truly holistic home treatment.
+These days, fennel seed oil is mostly used to support digestive health, but it also has healing, protective qualities that make it a truly holistic home treatment.

-Fennel seed essential oil has been used to help treat colic.
+Can fennel seed essential oil be used to help treat colic?

-Researchers found that fennel seed oil was able to reduce intestinal spasms and increase the movement of cells in the small intestines of infants with colic, leading to a dramatic improvement in their symptoms.
+Researchers who tested the oil on infants with colic found that fennel seed was able to reduce intestinal spasms and increase the movement of cells in the small intestines.
+This led to a dramatic improvement in their symptoms.

 When diluted and applied topically to the abdomen, fennel seed oil may help to reduce the severity of symptoms in a number of spasmodic conditions.

 Is fennel seed oil beneficial for digestive health?